Circling

 What is Circling?

-Circling (also know as Inter-Subjective Mediation) is an organic, in-the-moment interpersonal process that’s equal parts art form, meditation, and group conversation — all designed to allow a visceral experience of connection and understanding of another person’s world, celebrating who and where they are right now.
-It’s practicing using our genuine curiosity to better understand and become a connoisseur of another person’s world though present moment awareness while breaking through the assumptions and projections we have about each other.
+Circling is an organic, in-the-moment interpersonal process that’s equal parts art form, meditation, and group conversation — all designed to allow a visceral experience of connection and understanding of another person’s world, celebrating who and where they are right now.
+It’s practicing using our genuine curiosity, presence to better understand and become a connoisseur of another person’s world though present moment awareness while breaking through the assumptions and projections we have about each other.

 Different than sitting on a meditation cushion by yourself, Circling is a relational practice.
-And though it works exquisitely in intimate relationships of all kinds, it can be applied in ALL areas of life because it’s so organic, non-analytical, effective, and fun.
+It is where attention and curiosity is given to one person in small group setting.
+It works exquisitely in intimate relationships of all kinds and can be applied in ALL areas of life because it’s so organic, non-analytical, effective, and fun.

-It’s a process that AuthenticWorld has been refining over the past 12 years.
-Ken Wilber and Integral Life brought circling to Boulder with their three day workshop on circling.
+It’s a process that AuthenticWorld has been refining over the past 14 years.
+It is being shared and spread throught Europe and North America.
+Ken Wilber and Integral Life brought circling to Boulder with their three day workshop on Circling.

 Check out Tripp Lanier’s experience with circling: